mikekamminga/brutal-honesty-handbook/book/11_workplaces_that_run_on_truth.md

-## CHAPTER 10: BRUTAL HONESTY AT WORK
+## CHAPTER 11: WORKPLACES THAT RUN ON TRUTH

 The modern workplace often runs on a complex, unspoken system of avoiding directness to preserve egos and sidestep conflict.
 We call it "being professional," but it results in an environment that is slow, inefficient, and riddled with passive-aggressive tension.
 This is where bad projects are allowed to continue for months, where colleagues are never given the feedback they need to grow, and where teams operate on false assumptions.